 “Omae wa mou shindeiru” Japanese sake called Shochu

-There is another set with five bottles.
-The collection includes Kenshiro, Yuria, Rao, Rei, and Toki.
-If you are a fan of Hokuto no Ken, a heavy user of “Omae wa mou shindeiru.” or even know someone who likes it, you might be happy with these Shochus.
-They might be suitable for gifts, too, as the five-bottle set is the price 4000yen without tax.
+Another set of Shochu bottles is available, which includes five bottles featuring Kenshiro, Yuria, Rao, Rei, and Toki.
+If you are a fan of Hokuto no Ken, a frequent user of the phrase “Omae wa mou shindeiru,” or know someone who is, you might enjoy these Shochus.
+They could also make great gifts, as five bottles are priced at 4000 yen before tax.